powsybl/powsybl-open-loadflow/docs/security/security.md

 The approach is to execute a security analysis on each separated component and merge the results after all computations are done.
 However limitations remain until the core security analysis API evolves :

-- convergence status of secondary components are not reported in precontingency status
+- Convergence status of secondary components are not reported in precontingency status
-- convergence status of contingencies that affect multiple components are not reported (only the first run component's status)
+- Convergence status of contingencies that affect multiple components are not reported (only the first run component's status)
+- Actions that change the topology of the network by connecting components not initially connected (using TerminalConnectionAction) are not supported